onegreyonewhite/wordpress-ansible-role/README.md

 This vars setup extra packages needed for lamp server.
 It could be php extra packages or additional apache modules.

-## Dependencies

-Install dependencies using Ansible galaxy

-`ansible-galaxy install -r roles/requirements.yml`

-You shouldn't do this if you install role from galaxy.

 Example Playbook
 ----------------